Staff-d/hydrafy-gitlab/README.md

 5) Restart the runner ( by using `gitlab-runner restart`) or wait for it to pickup the changes.
 6) Update the `.gitlab-ci.yml` to only use the image you have pinned above.

+## Upgrading

+To update the nixos/nix base image, simply delete your `nix-backup` dir and execute `copy-nix-store.sh` again with your new base image.
+You may need to stop your runner before you delete the shared folders and restart it afterwards.

 ## Pitfalls